viknesb/angular1And2/README.md

 1. Run `npm install`

-1. Run the build version by command 'gulp serve-dev' and prod version by 'gulp serve-prod'
+1. Run the build version by command `gulp serve-dev` and prod version by `gulp serve-prod`

 1. The dev version should serve the app and watch for changes in typescript and recompile project.